ofiwg/ofi-guide/OFIGuide.md

 ## Using fi_getinfo

-The fi_getinfo() call is one of the first call that most applications will invoke.
+The fi_getinfo() call is one of the first calls that most applications will invoke.
 It is designed to be easy to use for simple applications, but extensible enough to configure a network for optimal performance.
 It serves several purposes.
 First, it abstracts away network implementation and addressing details.
 Second, it allows an application to specify which features they require of the network.
 Last, it provides a mechanism for a provider to report how an application can use the network in order to achieve the best performance.

 ```
 /* API prototypes */